Swelling after lens replacement. Rehabilitation after cataract removal

 Secondary cataract

 The most common complication of lens replacement surgery.
-Secondary cataract is expressed in clouding of the posterior capsule.
-It was found that the frequency of its development depends on the material from which the artificial lens is made.
-For example, polyacrylic IOLs cause it in 10% of cases, and silicone lenses already in almost 40%, there are also lenses made of polymethyl methacrylate (PMMA), the frequency of this complication for them is 56%.
-The causes that provoke the occurrence of secondary cataracts, as well as effective methods for its prevention, have not yet been fully studied.
+Secondary cataract is expressed as opacification of the posterior capsule.
+It was revealed that the frequency of its development depends on the material from which the artificial lens is made.
+For example, polyacrylic IOLs cause it in 10% of cases, and silicone lenses - in almost 40%; there are also lenses made of polymethyl methacrylate (PMMA), the frequency of this complication for them is 56%.
+The causes that provoke the occurrence of secondary cataracts, as well as effective methods for its prevention, are still not fully understood.

-It is generally accepted that this complication is due to the migration of the lens epithelium into the space between the lens and the posterior capsule.
-The epithelium of the lens is the cells left after its removal, which contribute to the formation of deposits that significantly impair image quality.
+It is generally accepted that this complication is caused by migration of the lens epithelium into the space between the lens and the posterior capsule.
+Lens epithelium is the cells remaining after lens removal that contribute to the formation of deposits that significantly impair image quality.
 Another possible cause is fibrosis of the lens capsule.
-The elimination of such a defect is carried out using a YAG laser, which forms a hole in the center of the area of the clouded posterior lens capsule.
+Elimination of such a defect is carried out using a YAG laser, which is used to create a hole in the center of the area of the clouded posterior lens capsule.

 This is a complication of the early postoperative period.
-It may be caused by incomplete leaching of viscoelastic, a gel-like special preparation that is injected into the anterior chamber to protect the structures of the eye from surgical damage.
-In addition, the development of a pupillary block may be the cause if the IOL has shifted to the iris.
-The elimination of this complication does not take much time, in most cases it is enough to drip antiglaucoma drops for several days.
+It may be caused by incomplete washout of viscoelastic, a special gel-like drug that is injected into the anterior chamber to protect the structures of the eye from surgical damage.
+In addition, the cause may be the development of pupillary block if there is a displacement of the IOL towards the iris.
+Elimination of this complication does not take much time; in most cases, taking antiglaucoma drops for several days is enough.

 Cystoid macular edema (Irvine-Gass syndrome)

-A similar complication occurs after cataract phacoemulsification in about 1% of cases.
-While the extracapsular lens removal technique makes it possible to develop this complication in almost 20% of operated patients.
+A similar complication occurs after phacoemulsification of cataracts in approximately 1% of cases.
+While the extracapsular method of lens removal makes it possible for the development of this complication in almost 20% of operated patients.
 People with diabetes, uveitis, or wet AMD are most at risk.
-In addition, the incidence of macular edema also increases after cataract extraction, which is complicated by rupture of the posterior capsule or loss of the vitreous body.
-Treatment is carried out with the help of corticosteroids, NSAIDs, angiogenesis inhibitors.
-With the ineffectiveness of conservative treatment, vitreectomy can sometimes be prescribed.
+In addition, the incidence of macular edema increases after cataract extraction, which is complicated by rupture of the posterior capsule or loss of the vitreous.
+Treatment is carried out with corticosteroids, NSAIDs, angiogenesis inhibitors.
+If conservative treatment is ineffective, vitrectomy may sometimes be prescribed.

 A fairly common complication of cataract removal.
-Causes - a change in the pumping function of the endothelium, which occurred due to mechanical or chemical damage during the operation, an inflammatory reaction, or concomitant ocular pathology.
-As a rule, the edema disappears in a few days, without the appointment of treatment.
-In 0.1% of cases, pseudophakic bullous keratopathy may develop, accompanied by the formation of bulls (vesicles) in the cornea.
-In such cases, hypertonic solutions or ointments are prescribed, therapeutic contact lenses are used, and the pathology that caused this condition is treated.
-The lack of effect of treatment may lead to the appointment of corneal transplantation.
+The reasons are a change in the pumping function of the endothelium, which occurred due to mechanical or chemical damage during surgery, an inflammatory reaction or concomitant ocular pathology.
+As a rule, swelling goes away within a few days, without treatment.
+In 0.1% of cases, pseudophakic bullous keratopathy may develop, accompanied by the formation of bullae (vesicles) in the cornea.
+In such cases, hypertonic solutions or ointments are prescribed, medicinal contact lenses are used, and therapy is carried out for the pathology that caused this condition.
+Lack of treatment effect may result in corneal transplantation.

-A very common complication of IOL implantation, leading to a deterioration in the result of the operation.
-At the same time, the magnitude of induced astigmatism is directly related to the method of cataract extraction, the length of the incision, its localization, the presence of sutures, and the occurrence of any complications during the operation.
-Correction of small degrees of astigmatism is carried out with spectacle correction or with the help of contact lenses; with severe astigmatism, refractive surgery is possible.
+A very common complication of IOL implantation, leading to a deterioration in the outcome of the operation.
+Moreover, the amount of induced astigmatism is directly related to the method of cataract extraction, the length of the incision, its location, the presence of sutures, and the occurrence of any complications during the operation.
+Correction of small degrees of astigmatism is carried out with spectacle correction or using contact lenses; with severe astigmatism, refractive surgery is possible.

 Displacement (dislocation) of the IOL

-A fairly rare complication compared to the above.
-Retrospective studies have revealed that the risks of IOL dislocation in operated patients 5, 10, 15, 20, and 25 years after implantation are 0.1, 0.2, 0.7, and 1.7%, respectively.
-It has also been found that pseudoexfoliation syndrome and laxity of the Zinn ligaments can increase the likelihood of lens displacement.
+A rather rare complication compared to those described above.
+Retrospective studies have found that the risks of IOL dislocation in operated patients 5, 10, 15, 20 and 25 years after implantation are 0.1, 0.2, 0.7 and 1.7%, respectively.
+It has also been found that pseudoexfoliation syndrome and laxity of the zonules of Zinn can increase the likelihood of lens displacement.

 IOL implantation increases the risk of rhegmatogenous retinal detachment.
-As a rule, patients with complications that arose during the operation, those who injured the eye in the period after surgery, those with myopic refraction, and diabetics are at risk.
+As a rule, patients with complications that arose during surgery, those who injured the eye during the period after surgery, those with myopic refraction, and diabetics are exposed to this risk.
 In 50% of cases, such a detachment occurs in the first year after surgery.
-Most often, it occurs after intracapsular cataract extraction (in 5.7% of cases), least often after extracapsular cataract extraction (in 0.41-1.7% of cases) and phacoemulsification (in 0.25-0.57% of cases). cases).
-All patients with implanted IOLs should continue to be followed up by an ophthalmologist in order to detect this complication as early as possible.
-The principle of treatment of this complication is the same as for detachments of a different etiology.
+Most often it occurs after intracapsular cataract extraction surgery (in 5.7% of cases), least often after extracapsular cataract extraction surgery (in 0.41-1.7% of cases) and phacoemulsification (in 0.25-0.57% of cases). cases).
+All patients with implanted IOLs should continue to be followed by an ophthalmologist to ensure that this complication is detected as early as possible.
+The principle of treatment for this complication is the same as for detachments of other etiologies.

 Very rarely, during cataract surgery, choroidal (expulsive) bleeding occurs - an acute condition that is absolutely impossible to predict in advance.
-With it, bleeding develops from the affected vessels of the choroid, which lie under the retina, nourishing it.
-Risk factors for the development of such conditions are arterial hypertension, a sudden rise in IOP, atherosclerosis, aphakia, glaucoma, axial myopia, or, conversely, a small anteroposterior size of the eyeball, taking anticoagulants, inflammation, and old age.
+When it occurs, bleeding develops from the damaged choroidal vessels, which lie under the retina, feeding it.
+Risk factors for the development of such conditions are arterial hypertension, a sudden increase in IOP, atherosclerosis, aphakia, glaucoma, axial myopia, or, conversely, a small anteroposterior size of the eyeball, taking anticoagulants, inflammation, and old age.

-Often it stops on its own, with little or no effect on visual functions, but sometimes its consequences can even lead to loss of an eye.
+Often it stops on its own, with virtually no effect on visual functions, but sometimes its consequences can even lead to the loss of an eye.
 The main treatment is complex therapy, including the use of local and systemic corticosteroids, drugs with cycloplegic and mydriatic effects, and antiglaucoma drugs.
 In some cases, surgery is indicated.

-The risk of developing endophthalmitis may increase with the patient's blepharitis, conjunctivitis, canaliculitis, obstruction of the nasolacrimal ducts, entropion, when using contact lenses, a prosthetic fellow eye, after immunosuppressive therapy.
-Signs of an intraocular infection can be: severe redness of the eye, increased photosensitivity, pain, decreased vision.
-Prevention of endophthalmitis - instillation of 5% povidone-iodine before surgery, introduction of antibacterial agents into the chamber or subconjunctivally, sanitation of possible foci of infection.
-Especially important is the use of disposable or thorough disinfection of reusable surgical instruments.
+The risk of developing endophthalmitis may increase if the patient has blepharitis, conjunctivitis, canaliculitis, obstruction of the nasolacrimal ducts, entropion, when using contact lenses, a prosthesis of the fellow eye, or after immunosuppressive therapy.
+Signs of an intraocular infection may include: severe redness of the eye, increased sensitivity to light, pain, and decreased vision.
+Prevention of endophthalmitis - instillation of 5% povidone-iodine before surgery, administration of antibacterial agents inside the chamber or subconjunctivally, sanitation of possible foci of infection.
+It is especially important to use disposable or thoroughly treat reusable surgical instruments with disinfectants.

-Almost all of the above complications of surgical treatment of cataracts are poorly predictable and are often associated with circumstances beyond the skill of the surgeon.
+Almost all of the above complications of cataract surgical treatment are poorly predictable and are often associated with circumstances beyond the surgeon’s skill.
 Therefore, it is necessary to treat the complication that has arisen as an inevitable risk that is inherent in any surgical intervention.
 The main thing in such circumstances is to get the necessary help and adequate treatment.

-Using the services of the specialists of the Moscow Eye Clinic, you can be sure that you will receive all the necessary assistance in full, regardless of the location of the operation that caused the complication.
-We offer our patients the latest diagnostic and surgical equipment, the best ophthalmologists and ophthalmic surgeons in Moscow, attentive medical staff.
-The specialists of the clinic have accumulated sufficient experience in the effective treatment of complications of cataract surgery.
-The clinic has a comfortable round-the-clock hospital.
+By using the services of specialists from the Moscow Eye Clinic, you can be sure that you will receive all the necessary assistance in full, regardless of the location of the operation that caused the complication.
+Our patients have the latest diagnostic and surgical equipment, the best ophthalmologists and ophthalmic surgeons in Moscow, and attentive medical staff at their disposal.
+The clinic’s specialists have accumulated sufficient experience in effectively treating complications of cataract surgery.
+The clinic has a comfortable 24-hour hospital.
 We work for you all week, seven days a week, from 9.00 to 21.00 Moscow time.

-Share the link to the material on social networks and blogs:
+Share a link to the material on social networks and blogs:

 • myopia,

 Cataract surgery performed by a professional surgeon does not take much time and is considered a completely safe procedure.
-But even the extensive experience of a specialist does not exclude the development of complications after cataract surgery, because.
-Any surgical intervention carries a certain degree of risk.
+But even a specialist’s extensive experience does not exclude the development of complications after eye cataract surgery, because Any surgical intervention carries a certain degree of risk.

 Types of pathologies after surgery